 NOTE: Location and number of anti-rattle springs, anti-squeal shims and pad support plates vary by model.
 Note component locations during removal for installation reference.

 1. Raise and support vehicle.
 Remove wheel and tire assembly.
 Temporarily install wheel lug nuts to retain rotor position.
 Remove flexible brake hose bracket.
 Remove brake caliper from torque plate and wire aside; leave brakeline connected.

 2. Remove anti-squeal shims and pads.
 See Fig. 5.
 Remove pad support plates and pad wear indicators.

-Some models have one or more sets of anti-squeal shims.
+NOTE: Some models have one or more sets of anti-squeal shims.
 If one set of shims is vented, place it between pad and outer anti-squeal shim.